jdantonio/devbootcamp-2013-presentation/what-ive-learned-presentation-notes.md

 Our instructor turned to the team and asked "How many people here agree that Jerry failed?"
 No on raised their hands.
 He then asked "How many people here would love to have a Private like Jerry in their unit?"
 Everyone raised their hand.

 The instructor look at me and said: "Jerry, you still don't get it.
-This isn't a tactical comabt course.
+This isn't a tactical combat course.
 This is a *leadership* course."

 <hr />